mrbuilder1961/ChatPatches/README.md

 # Where's My Chat History

 This mod does quite a few things:
-- Increases the maximum amount of chat messages allowed based on allocated RAM (minimally it goes from 100 to 1024 max messages)
+- Increases the maximum amount of chat messages to 16384
 - Adds a timestamp in front of all messages, formatted as `[HOUR:MINUTE:SECOND]` in pink text, with a tooltip that renders a complete date down to the millisecond
 - Keeps chat history and previously sent messages across ALL worlds and servers
 - Lets you modify vanilla player names to something more appealing than triangle brackets
 - Minimize spam by enabling the counter that shows how many messages have been sent in a row
-- All of this is configurable, with much more to offer
+- All of this is configurable, with much more to offer!

 Be on the lookout for new versions, issues, and possible future features!